UI-Research/nccs-geo/README.md

 This repository houses the code to create geographic crosswalks between various geographic levels.

-To replicate the code, run R scripts in numerical order
+To replicate the code, run R scripts in numerical order.

 There are two crosswalk types included; one at the census block level and one at the census tract level.